aleksei-berezkin/typique/README.md

 }>
 ```

+In WebStorm, you might need to invoke the explicit completion (Ctrl+Space) to see the suggestions.

 ### 4. Import the generated CSS into your app

 By default, Laim outputs a single CSS file named `laim-output.css` in your project root.
 Import it into your HTML template or entry point: